ducks23/markdown-blog/posts/setup_zephyr_miner.md

 ---
-title: 'How to Set Up Zephyr Mining Rig with XMRig'
+title: 'How to Set Up Zephyr Mining Rig'
 date: '2023-12-31'
 ---